 Many of our outdoor spaces in North Carolina are harder to access, but these beautiful roadside waterfalls are for everyone to see.
 Scattered throughout Western NC, these waterfalls can mostly be viewed from your car, by a short and safe walk from a designated parking lot, or via an observation deck.

 In this guide, you’ll find specific details about each of these roadside waterfalls, including the best ways to view them, and location info.
-We’re excited to share more about them all, so buckle up and prepare for a fun ride through the mountains of North Carolina!
+We’re excited to share more about them all, so buckle up and prepare for a fun ride to these accessible waterfalls in North Carolina!

 Before You Go: Leave No Trace Reminder

 Before continuing, we want to remind you that it’s important to leave these roadside waterfalls in North Carolina as you found them.
 Please pack out what you pack in and leave no trace.

 You can give these amazing waterfalls and their surroundings a big hug by picking up any trash you see and taking it with you.
 We often bring a grocery bag to do so.

 List of Roadside Waterfalls in North Carolina (+ Map)